na-na-hi/renget/archive/EvanGreene.md

 1. Eye-Drop Seed | Never miss and gain +5 Perception Skill for 4 turns.
 2. Grass Gummi | Gives +10 IQ points to Grass-Types.
 Gives +5 to other types.
 Tastes like grass clippings and flowers.
 3. Oran Leaf | Heals the user for 3HP.
 Can stack to 3.
-4. Eᴍᴘᴛʏ | Vacant inventory slot.
+4. Sitrus Leaf | Heals the user for 5HP.
+Can stack to 3.

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.